Configuration

 Should this server process the async job queue?

-the max size allowed in typical JSON post calls, excluding statement import. example: 100kb, 1mb, 10gb.
-Default, 100kb
+the max size allowed in typical JSON post calls, excluding statement import. example: 100kb, 1mb, or 10gb.

 The license key string provided to you by your sales POC.

 Lock accounts after X failed login attempts.
-User 0 to disable
+Use 0 to disable.

-force the password from being changed after this period has elapsed. .
-Human Interval
+Force the password from being changed after this period has elapsed.

-prevent the password from being changed again before this period has elapsed.
-Human Interval
+Prevent the password from being changed again before this period has elapsed.

 How many times are passwords hashed.
 Don't change this after install!